-At a glance: Analyze the web and mobile touchpoints users encounter on their path to conversion.
-Uncover how different media sources, types, channels, platforms, and devices interact and drive users to convert.
+At a glance: Analyze web and mobile touchpoints that users encounter on their journey to conversion.
+Discover how media sources and types, channels, platforms, and devices interact to drive users to convert.

-The Conversion Paths dashboard provides a marketing analysis of the mobile and web touchpoints across channels, platforms, and devices encountered by a user on their path to a selected conversion.
+The Conversion Paths dashboard provides a marketing analysis of mobile and web touchpoints across channels, platforms, and devices encountered by a user on their path to conversion.
+These include retargeting touchpoints.

 - What are the top media sources across devices and platforms that drive users to convert?